Discover all the tax services we offer

 As an expat, if you own non-US financial assets above certain thresholds, you must file a FATCA report.
 The specific threshold for your finances will depend on your filing status and whether you qualify as a bona fide resident of Australia.

-If you are required to file a FATCA report, attach it to your Form 1040 once you’ve completed it and file them together.
+If you are required to file a FATCA report, attach it to your Form 1040 once you’ve completed it and file it together.

 If you have a total of at least $10,000 in a non-US bank account, you’ll have to report it by filing FinCEN Form 114, better known as FBAR.
 (This applies whether the money is in a single account or spread out over multiple.)